pigmonkey/spark/README.md

 A list of systemd units which should be enabled when connected to a trusted network, but disabled when there is no network or any time a connection to an untrusted network is established, is maintained at `/usr/local/etc/trusted_units`.
-A script, `toggle_units` is provided to analyze the current network connections and toggle the trusted units as appropriate.
+A script, `toggle_units`, is provided to analyze the current network connections and toggle the trusted units as appropriate.
 Finally, a NetworkManager dispatcher is installed to call this script anytime a network interface has been activated or deactivated.

 This design helps to avoid leaking personal information on untrusted networks, by ensuring that certain network tasks are not running in the background.